Swift, Python, JavaScript, and Go

 What is Notepad.exe?

 Notepad.exe is a lightweight code editor for Mac.
-It lets you write and run Swift, Python, JavaScript, and Go without creating a project first.
+It lets you get from idea to running code quickly in Swift, Python, JavaScript, and Go.

 Is it an IDE or a text editor?